Please note that this post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 The type of laser printer you use is extremely important as I have found that different laser printers produce different results.
 For best results, try to use a mono laser printer (one that only prints in black ink).
 This ensures that the blackest ink is achieved, and the printer is not mixing colours to create black.
 Make sure you print in the highest/best quality setting, with the highest resolution.
 I personally use a HP Laserjet and recommend it to anyone wishing to use it alongside their Minc Applicator.
 I have no major issues with this printer, however I am limited to 200GSM cardstock as heavier paper will not print with this machine.
 If you do not own a laser printer, for the Australians reading this blog, Officeworks prints for a bargain price of 10c a page.

 I have also found that different paper will produce varying results.
 Regular copy paper is not smooth enough to result in consistent foiling.
 Uncoated, smooth (untextured) cardstock works best for me.
-I personally use Mondi paper as it is super smooth, and is available in reams so it is more cost effective than buying single sheets of smooth paper.
 If you are using external printing companies to print for you, I would recommend that you provide your own paper, as they would be using regular copy paper, which may result in patchy foiling.

 To start using the Minc Foil Applicator, you will need to power up the machine (button is at the rear) and then press the gold button to your desired heat setting.
 If you do not press the gold button, the machine will default to zero heat.
 The thickness/sensitivity of your paper will determine what heat setting is best for you.
 If you're wishing to transfer foil to very sensitive mediums such as vellum, you would only need to have your heat setting on 1.
 If you're using wood veneers, then you would need the highest heat setting.
 For most papers, I would generally use heat setting 3.
 It will take a few minutes to heat up, but once the red light beeps green, you're ready to go.